OnlyF0uR/s4manager/README.md

 # S4Manager

 Provides essential functionality for creating and maintaining Sims 4 Mods.
+Requires Python 3.7.x and uncompyle6 (for decompilation).

 ### Features